 Meditation is based on just two abilities: relaxation and attention.
 Both are natural and intuitive but we hardly ever develop them as skills.
 We can all relax: we all fall asleep eventually.
 Most babies can do it perfectly but it becomes harder as we get older.
 Meditation trains us to relax quickly and consciously at any time, even with a stressed, busy mind.

-Relaxation is a physical skill, whereas learning to pay attention is a cognitive skill with enormous benefits, but in meditation it starts very simply.
+Relaxation is a physical skill, whereas learning to pay attention is a mental skill.
+In meditation, the training of attention starts very simply.
 Focusing on the breath or the body more deliberately than usual accelerates the process of relaxation, while the act of focusing calms the mind.

-You are likely to get good results from the very first class.
+You are likely to get good results immediately.
 It is easy to meditate when you are being guided by someone in a place free from your usual distractions.
 However it still takes practice to develop meditation as a reliable, do-it-yourself skill.
 I suggest a minimum of 15 minutes a day in total, five days a week, for two or three months, if you want to consolidate it.
 The guided meditation CDs that come with the workshop will help you achieve this.